Will AI Replace Transportation Planners? Data Models Get Smarter, But Cities Still Need Visionaries

 A Growing Field

 Why the growth?
-The convergence of electric vehicles, autonomous vehicles, micromobility, remote work patterns, and climate adaptation requirements is creating planning challenges that did not exist a decade ago.
+The convergence of electric vehicles, autonomous vehicles, micromobility, remote work patterns, climate adaptation requirements, and aging infrastructure replacement is creating planning challenges that did not exist a decade ago.
 Cities need to redesign street networks for a multimodal future, and that requires human planners who can envision and negotiate those transitions.

 By 2028, overall exposure is projected at 58% and automation risk at 48%.
 [Estimate] The analytical side of planning will be largely AI-assisted, but the field itself is growing because the challenges are becoming more complex, not simpler.